Tuncion/auto-update-fivem-artifact/ReadMe.md

 Please make sure you have NodeJS installed on your machine.
 You can download it from [here](https://nodejs.org/en/download/).\
 **Do not update while the server is running.
 It will cause issues.**

-1. Run dependency.bat to install the dependencies.
+1. Run utils/your-os/dependency.* to install the dependencies.
 2. Edit the config.json file to your liking.
 3. Run the utils/your-os/start.* file to start the script.
 4. Enjoy! :)